dpmcmlxxvi/de9im/readme.md

 -   Data coordinates should be truncated to avoid unrealistically high precision (more than 6 decimal places).

+## ALGORITHM NOTES

+The `de9im` library uses a partition approach to determine if two geometries satify a given relation.
+This approach is different from the standard node/edge labeling used by most DE-9IM implementations.
+Labeling approaches are only defined for single geometries and not multi-geometries or collections and it is not clear how to extend them to cover those cases.

+Instead, `de9im` partitions each input geometry into elementary facets, where each facet is either inside or the other geometry.
+For example, to test two (multi-) polygons, the first (multi-) polygon is triangulated.
+This triangulation gets intersected with the other polygon's triangulation.
+This intersection gets partitioned.
+This partition is re-triangulated to create a decomposition of the first polygon such that each partition triangle is entirely inside or outside the second polygon.
+The same goes for lines using segments as the facets instead of triangles.
+This allows any geometry or collection type to be processed.

 ## BUILD

 To build and test the library locally: